RsgAI/Face-Recognition/README.md

 Accuracy and Loss charts were drawn for the Training and Validation data, and the results obtained by evaluating the trained model with the Test data were printed.
 See <ins>_/Training/FirstQuarter/FaceOnly/Training12.ipynb_</ins> file for details.

+### - ThirdQuarter / FullPhoto

+1. **Training1:** First model training process.
+In this notebook file, a model based on VGG16 architecture were trained with the ThirdQuarter/FullPhoto dataset.
+Accuracy and Loss charts were drawn for the Training and Validation data, and the results obtained by evaluating the trained model with the Test data were printed.
+See <ins>_/Training/ThirdQuarter/FullPhoto/Training01.ipynb_</ins> file for details.
+2. **Training2:** Second model training process.
+In this notebook file, a model based on MobileNetV2 architecture were trained with the ThirdQuarter/FullPhoto dataset.
+Accuracy and Loss charts were drawn for the Training and Validation data, and the results obtained by evaluating the trained model with the Test data were printed.
+See <ins>_/Training/ThirdQuarter/FullPhoto/Training02.ipynb_</ins> file for details.
+3. **Training3:** Third model training process.
+In this notebook file, Data Augmentation operation were applied on ThirdQuarter/FullPhoto dataset, a model based on VGG16 architecture were trained with this augmented data.
+Accuracy and Loss charts were drawn for the Training and Validation data, and the results obtained by evaluating the trained model with the Test data were printed.
+See <ins>_/Training/ThirdQuarter/FullPhoto/Training03.ipynb_</ins> file for details.
+4. **Training4:** Fourth model training process.
+In this notebook file, Data Augmentation operation were applied on ThirdQuarter/FullPhoto dataset, a model based on MobileNetV2 architecture were trained with this augmented data.
+Accuracy and Loss charts were drawn for the Training and Validation data, and the results obtained by evaluating the trained model with the Test data were printed.
+See <ins>_/Training/ThirdQuarter/FullPhoto/Training04.ipynb_</ins> file for details.
+5. **Training5:** Fifth model training process.
+In this notebook file, pre-trained VGG16 model were trained based on Transfer Learning method with the ThirdQuarter/FullPhoto dataset.
+Accuracy and Loss charts were drawn for the Training and Validation data, and the results obtained by evaluating the trained model with the Test data were printed.
+See <ins>_/Training/ThirdQuarter/FullPhoto/Training05.ipynb_</ins> file for details.
+6. **Training6:** Sixth model training process.
+In this notebook file, pre-trained MobileNetV2 model were trained based on Transfer Learning method with the ThirdQuarter/FullPhoto dataset.
+Accuracy and Loss charts were drawn for the Training and Validation data, and the results obtained by evaluating the trained model with the Test data were printed.
+See <ins>_/Training/ThirdQuarter/FullPhoto/Training06.ipynb_</ins> file for details.
+7. **Training7:** Seventh model training process.
+In this notebook file, Data Augmentation operation were applied on ThirdQuarter/FullPhoto dataset, pre-trained VGG16 model were trained based on Transfer Learning method with this augmented data.
+Accuracy and Loss charts were drawn for the Training and Validation data, and the results obtained by evaluating the trained model with the Test data were printed.
+See <ins>_/Training/ThirdQuarter/FullPhoto/Training07.ipynb_</ins> file for details.
+8. **Training8:** Eighth model training process.
+In this notebook file, Data Augmentation operation were applied on ThirdQuarter/FullPhoto dataset, pre-trained MobileNetV2 model were trained based on Transfer Learning method with this augmented data.
+Accuracy and Loss charts were drawn for the Training and Validation data, and the results obtained by evaluating the trained model with the Test data were printed.
+See <ins>_/Training/ThirdQuarter/FullPhoto/Training08.ipynb_</ins> file for details.
+9. **Training9:** Ninth model training process.
+In this notebook file, pre-trained VGG16 model were trained based on Transfer Learning and Fine-Tuning methods with the ThirdQuarter/FullPhoto dataset.
+Accuracy and Loss charts were drawn for the Training and Validation data, and the results obtained by evaluating the trained model with the Test data were printed.
+See <ins>_/Training/ThirdQuarter/FullPhoto/Training09.ipynb_</ins> file for details.
+10. **Training10:** Tenth model training process.
+In this notebook file, pre-trained MobileNetV2 model were trained based on Transfer Learning and Fine-Tuning methods with the ThirdQuarter/FullPhoto dataset.
+Accuracy and Loss charts were drawn for the Training and Validation data, and the results obtained by evaluating the trained model with the Test data were printed.
+See <ins>_/Training/ThirdQuarter/FullPhoto/Training10.ipynb_</ins> file for details.
+11. **Training11:** Eleventh model training process.
+In this notebook file, Data Augmentation operation were applied on ThirdQuarter/FullPhoto dataset, pre-trained VGG16 model were trained based on Transfer Learning and Fine-Tuning methods with this augmented data.
+Accuracy and Loss charts were drawn for the Training and Validation data, and the results obtained by evaluating the trained model with the Test data were printed.
+See <ins>_/Training/ThirdQuarter/FullPhoto/Training11.ipynb_</ins> file for details.
+12. **Training12:** Twelfth model training process.
+In this notebook file, Data Augmentation operation were applied on ThirdQuarter/FullPhoto dataset, pre-trained MobileNetV2 model were trained based on Transfer Learning and Fine-Tuning methods with this augmented data.
+Accuracy and Loss charts were drawn for the Training and Validation data, and the results obtained by evaluating the trained model with the Test data were printed.
+See <ins>_/Training/ThirdQuarter/FullPhoto/Training12.ipynb_</ins> file for details.

+### - ThirdQuarter / FaceOnly

+1. **Training1:** First model training process.
+In this notebook file, a model based on VGG16 architecture were trained with the ThirdQuarter/FaceOnly dataset.
+Accuracy and Loss charts were drawn for the Training and Validation data, and the results obtained by evaluating the trained model with the Test data were printed.
+See <ins>_/Training/ThirdQuarter/FaceOnly/Training01.ipynb_</ins> file for details.
+2. **Training2:** Second model training process.
+In this notebook file, a model based on MobileNetV2 architecture were trained with the ThirdQuarter/FaceOnly dataset.
+Accuracy and Loss charts were drawn for the Training and Validation data, and the results obtained by evaluating the trained model with the Test data were printed.
+See <ins>_/Training/ThirdQuarter/FaceOnly/Training02.ipynb_</ins> file for details.
+3. **Training3:** Third model training process.
+In this notebook file, Data Augmentation operation were applied on ThirdQuarter/FaceOnly dataset, a model based on VGG16 architecture were trained with this augmented data.
+Accuracy and Loss charts were drawn for the Training and Validation data, and the results obtained by evaluating the trained model with the Test data were printed.
+See <ins>_/Training/ThirdQuarter/FaceOnly/Training03.ipynb_</ins> file for details.
+4. **Training4:** Fourth model training process.
+In this notebook file, Data Augmentation operation were applied on ThirdQuarter/FaceOnly dataset, a model based on MobileNetV2 architecture were trained with this augmented data.
+Accuracy and Loss charts were drawn for the Training and Validation data, and the results obtained by evaluating the trained model with the Test data were printed.
+See <ins>_/Training/ThirdQuarter/FaceOnly/Training04.ipynb_</ins> file for details.
+5. **Training5:** Fifth model training process.
+In this notebook file, pre-trained VGG16 model were trained based on Transfer Learning method with the ThirdQuarter/FaceOnly dataset.
+Accuracy and Loss charts were drawn for the Training and Validation data, and the results obtained by evaluating the trained model with the Test data were printed.
+See <ins>_/Training/ThirdQuarter/FaceOnly/Training05.ipynb_</ins> file for details.
+6. **Training6:** Sixth model training process.
+In this notebook file, pre-trained MobileNetV2 model were trained based on Transfer Learning method with the ThirdQuarter/FaceOnly dataset.
+Accuracy and Loss charts were drawn for the Training and Validation data, and the results obtained by evaluating the trained model with the Test data were printed.
+See <ins>_/Training/ThirdQuarter/FaceOnly/Training06.ipynb_</ins> file for details.
+7. **Training7:** Seventh model training process.
+In this notebook file, Data Augmentation operation were applied on ThirdQuarter/FaceOnly dataset, pre-trained VGG16 model were trained based on Transfer Learning method with this augmented data.
+Accuracy and Loss charts were drawn for the Training and Validation data, and the results obtained by evaluating the trained model with the Test data were printed.
+See <ins>_/Training/ThirdQuarter/FaceOnly/Training07.ipynb_</ins> file for details.
+8. **Training8:** Eighth model training process.
+In this notebook file, Data Augmentation operation were applied on ThirdQuarter/FaceOnly dataset, pre-trained MobileNetV2 model were trained based on Transfer Learning method with this augmented data.
+Accuracy and Loss charts were drawn for the Training and Validation data, and the results obtained by evaluating the trained model with the Test data were printed.
+See <ins>_/Training/ThirdQuarter/FaceOnly/Training08.ipynb_</ins> file for details.
+9. **Training9:** Ninth model training process.
+In this notebook file, pre-trained VGG16 model were trained based on Transfer Learning and Fine-Tuning methods with the ThirdQuarter/FaceOnly dataset.
+Accuracy and Loss charts were drawn for the Training and Validation data, and the results obtained by evaluating the trained model with the Test data were printed.
+See <ins>_/Training/ThirdQuarter/FaceOnly/Training09.ipynb_</ins> file for details.
+10. **Training10:** Tenth model training process.
+In this notebook file, pre-trained MobileNetV2 model were trained based on Transfer Learning and Fine-Tuning methods with the ThirdQuarter/FaceOnly dataset.
+Accuracy and Loss charts were drawn for the Training and Validation data, and the results obtained by evaluating the trained model with the Test data were printed.
+See <ins>_/Training/ThirdQuarter/FaceOnly/Training10.ipynb_</ins> file for details.
+11. **Training11:** Eleventh model training process.
+In this notebook file, Data Augmentation operation were applied on ThirdQuarter/FaceOnly dataset, pre-trained VGG16 model were trained based on Transfer Learning and Fine-Tuning methods with this augmented data.
+Accuracy and Loss charts were drawn for the Training and Validation data, and the results obtained by evaluating the trained model with the Test data were printed.
+See <ins>_/Training/ThirdQuarter/FaceOnly/Training11.ipynb_</ins> file for details.
+12. **Training12:** Twelfth model training process.
+In this notebook file, Data Augmentation operation were applied on ThirdQuarter/FaceOnly dataset, pre-trained MobileNetV2 model were trained based on Transfer Learning and Fine-Tuning methods with this augmented data.
+Accuracy and Loss charts were drawn for the Training and Validation data, and the results obtained by evaluating the trained model with the Test data were printed.
+See <ins>_/Training/ThirdQuarter/FaceOnly/Training12.ipynb_</ins> file for details.

 ---